courtsbr/stfstj/README.md

 devtools::install_github("jjesusfilho/stfstj")
 ```

-You also have to make sure the packages [tesseract](https://github.com/ropensci/tesseract) and [pdftools](https://github.com/ropensci/pdftools) are installed also their dependencies.
+You also have to make sure the packages [tesseract](https://github.com/ropensci/tesseract) and [pdftools](https://github.com/ropensci/pdftools) are installed as well as their dependencies.

-You also have to download the `tesseract` trained data for portuguese.
+You also have to download the `tesseract` trained data for Portuguese.
 You can find directions for Linux, Mac-OS and Windows, [here](https://github.com/tesseract-ocr/tesseract/wiki)

 Usage
 -----